signmotion/id_gen/README.md

 If this is your first contribution, I'll leave you with some of the best links I've found: they will help you get started or/and become even more efficient.

-- [Guide to making a first contribution](https://github.com/firstcontributions/first-contributions).
+- [Guide to Making a First Contribution](https://github.com/firstcontributions/first-contributions).
 You will find the guide in your native language.
 - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute).
 Longread for deep diving for first-timers and for veterans.
 - [Summer Guide from Google](https://youtu.be/qGTQ7dEZXZc).